pedrokarneiro/pedrokarneiro/README.md

 👋 Hi, I’m @pedrokarneiro

+💻 I'm a data professional, systems analyst, and an old-school programmer always thriving to catch up with the ever changing technologies.

 👀 I’m interested in Python 🐍, Business Intelligence 📈📊, and Italian 🍕.

 🌱 I’m currently learning Python, Django, Pandas, etc.